Wavertree

 Wavertree is a district and suburb of Liverpool, in the county of Merseyside, England.
-It is a ward of Liverpool City Council, and its population at the 2011 census was 14,772.
-Located to the south and east of the city centre, it is bordered by various districts and suburbs such as Allerton, Edge Hill, Fairfield, Mossley Hill, Old Swan, and Toxteth.
+It is a ward of Liverpool City Council and its population at the 2011 census was 14,772.
+Located to the south and east of the city centre, it is bordered by various districts and suburbs such as Allerton, Edge Hill, Fairfield, Mossley Hill, Old Swan and Toxteth.

+Toponymy

+Within the boundaries of the historic county of Lancashire, the name derives from the Old English words wæfre and treow, meaning "wavering tree", possibly in reference to aspen trees common locally.
+It has also been variously described as "a clearing in a wood" or "the place by the common pond".
+In the past, the name has been spelt Watry, Wartre, Waurtree, Wavertre and Wavertree.